SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 The application layer deals with the actual data that the web server receives.
 This is the place for tools such as WAFs (Web Application Firewall) to take action.
 This layer is used to prevent the actual attacks that involve malicious payloads, injections, executions, inclusions and so on.

-*When applying the defenses it is important to consider the actual usage and use cases of the website in order to improve the security posture of the side while not blocking legitimate users and traffic.
+*When applying the defenses it is important to consider the actual usage and use cases of the website in order to improve the security posture of the site while not blocking legitimate users and traffic.
 Those considerations are making the implementation of the security measures a little bit more "tricky".*

 ## IP Dynamic Blocking

-If you ever went over the access logs of your web server, you saw requests to non existing pages (404).
+If you ever went over the access logs of your web server, you saw requests to non-existent pages (404).
 Those requests are probably initiated by bots or automated tools which are used to enumerate and discover possible vulnerabilities in websites.
 To prevent such kinds of enumerations against your website you can simply block the requests on a network layer via the system firewall.
 This will not only block the HTTP requests but all the incoming traffic from the malicious IP address thus preventing any kind of attack originating from it.

-A simple and know tool that provides such kind of functionality is `fail2ban`.
+A simple and known tool that provides such kind of functionality is `fail2ban`.
 It is available straight from the standard repositories of most Linux distributions. `fail2ban` allows to create custom rules for any kind of use case.
 In the example bellow I set it to monitor the access logs of my website and block the IP addresses that generate too many 404 status codes in a time frame of 10 minutes.

 First, I will create a new filter for `fail2ban` which will detect the 404 requests.
 The filter is located in a separate file named `nginx-404.conf` under the `/etc/fail2ban/filter.d/` directory.
 The filter looks as follows: